 A local spot deeply steeped in Southern-style cooking traditions, this restaurant eventually expanded in 2008, and now operates over a dozen locations as part of a regional chain serving 7 states.
 Today, the “mothership” still serves hungry crowds of tourists and locals alike, and while the wait time may be steep, the refreshing, creative cocktails and generous portion sizes make this meal worth spending a little time on.

-Classic dishes, like friend green tomatoes and cast iron macaroni and cheese, join lighter items like the fresh Kale and Quinoa salad and beloved Avocado Toast.
-It’s a seasonal approach that also doesn’t skimp on the good stuff that Southern cooking is known for, namely: butter, gravy, and grits.
+Classic dishes, like fried green tomatoes and cast iron macaroni and cheese, join lighter items like the fresh Kale and Quinoa salad and beloved Avocado Toast.
+It’s a seasonal approach that also doesn’t skimp on the good stuff that Southern cooking is mainly known for butter, gravy, and grits.

 Some locals claim that Tupelo Honey isn’t the same since transforming into a chain, but a few bites will make clear why Tupelo Honey’s model has pollinated local communities across the Southeast.
 Despite the crowds, Tupelo Honey is worth a trip to sample the food that launched a mini-empire.
 Budget time in your schedule, and your stomach, and enjoy a lazy Southern afternoon of good eats and drinks you won’t soon forget.

-You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists or because you’re wowed by management’s dedication to responsible sourcing of all products served.
-No matter your reason, we’re sure you’ll be glad you stopped in and tried a uniquely southern meal at Tupelo Honey Cafe.
+You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists, or because you’re wowed by management’s dedication to responsible sourcing of all products served.
+No matter your reason, we are sure you’ll be glad you stopped in and tried a uniquely southern meal at Tupelo Honey Cafe.